Dreamer-Guy/Dreamer-Guy/README.md

-## Hi there 👋
+## Hi there, it's me Nguyen Quoc Vinh 👋

 # 💫 About Me:
-I'm currently studying at University of Science.
-I'm eager to learn about the computers and currently chasing the career of Backend Developer.
+I'm currently a student at the University of Science with a strong passion for computer systems and backend development.
+I'm actively pursuing a career as a Backend Developer, with the long-term goal of becoming a Solution Architect.
+**May be I'm not able to answer every question yet, but I know how to find the answer—and I will.**

 ## 🌐 Socials: